ETS-Next-Gen/writing_observer/modules/lo_dash_react_components/README.md

 2. Create a Python distribution

     ```bash
-    python setup.py sdist bdist_wheel
+    npm run build:python
     ```

+    This first cleans the `dist/` and `build/` directories.
-    This will create source and wheel distribution in the generated the `dist/` folder.
+    Then, it will create source and wheel distribution in the generated the `dist/` folder.
     See [PyPA](https://packaging.python.org/guides/distributing-packages-using-setuptools/#packaging-your-project)
     for more information.